linucksrox/hugoblog/content/post/kubernetes-homelab-series-part-1-talos-linux-proxmox.md

 # Next Steps
 Now you should have a Talos Linux cluster running with each node having its own static IP, along with a VIP for the control plane cluster.
 You are ready to start installing what I would consider foundational components that will be used to automate tasks for you when deploying actual workloads later on.
 These include:

-- Encrypted secret manager - sealed secrets
 - LoadBalancer service - MetalLB
 - Certificate manager - cert-manager
 - CSI driver - democratic-csi
 - Ingress provider - traefik
+- Backups - Velero + etcd backup with talosctl
-- Backup manager - velero
+- Secret encryption - Sealed Secrets
 - Metrics server
+- Grafana + Loki?